TIY-Houston-Front-End-Engineering/Course-Guide/final-project.md

     - Each morning, there is a standup which involves
         + A brief overview of the project and its status
         + Each team member will discuss:
-            * I did yesterday
+            * what was done yesterday
-            * I'm doing today
+            * what was done today
-            * and any blockers / hurdles I'm facing
+            * any blockers / hurdles
 - After Sprints:
     + Code reviews
     + Beer / Coffee